strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 Returns documents matching the query filters (see [API parameters](/dev-docs/api/rest/parameters) documentation).

-:::strapi Strapi 5 vs. Strapi 4
+:::tip Tip: Strapi 5 vs. Strapi 4
 In Strapi 5 the response format has been flattened, and attributes are directly accessible from the `data` object instead of being nested in `data.attributes`.

+You can pass an optional header while you're migrating to Strapi 5 (see the [related breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/new-response-format)).
 :::

 </SideBySideColumn>